herrkaefer/Mole/README.md

 <img src="assets/Icon.png" width="100">

+## Latest release

+[Download here](https://github.com/herrkaefer/Mole/releases).
+Only macOS is supported now.

 ## What is Mole?

-Mole (鼹鼠) is a Markdown documents assisting tool.
+Mole (鼹鼠) is a Markdown documents management tool.

 ## What Mole is not?